These Pecan Maple Macarons are a tribute to maple syrup, the liquid, natural, golden syrup that gives a sweet, special touch to any dessert.

-Make the shells: In the bowl of a food processor, add the powdered sugar, almond flour, and pecan nuts, and process until the mixture is thoroughly incorporated, 30 seconds to a minute.
+In the bowl of a food processor, add the powdered sugar, almond flour, and pecans, and process until the mixture is thoroughly incorporated, 30 seconds to a minute.
 Sift the mixture in a fine mesh strainer to make sure no lumps or bigger bits of nuts are left.
 Discard the larger bits that remain in the strainer.

-Transfer the macaron batter in a pastry bag fitted with a ½-inch [1.25-cm] round tip.
-Pipe 1½-inch [3.8-cm] rounds of batter, evenly spaced but still close to one another as they will not expand much.
-If desired, lightly sprinkle the macaron shells with coarse maple sugar and/or edible glitter over the batter.
+Transfer the macaron batter to a pastry bag fitted with a 1/2-inch (1.25-cm) round tip.
+Pipe 1.5-inch (3.8-cm) rounds of batter, evenly spaced but still close to one another as they will not expand much.
+If desired, lightly sprinkle the macaron shells with coarse maple sugar.

 Carefully slide the macaron templates off the baking sheets, if you used them.
 Let the shells rest on the baking sheets for 20 to 30 minutes.